toarukagakunoSirius/COVID-19_Airbnb_NYC/README.md

 Original data source for NYC Airbnb listingings September 2018 available at: http://data.insideairbnb.com/united-states/ny/new-york-city/2021-12-04/data/listings.csv.gz

-For data cleaning process and cleaned dataset, please find in clean_V2.ipynb, listing_ny_2018_09_filtered_V2.csv and listing_ny_2021_09_filtered_V2.csv
+For data cleaning process and cleaned dataset, please find in clean_V2.ipynb.

 For using textblob to slice the description and calculate high frequency and high growth rate words, please find code in ML_2018.ipynb and ml2021.ipynb.

-And result dataset inml2018.csv and ml2021.csv are words frequency in 2018 and 2021.
+And result dataset in ml2018.csv and ml2021.csv are words frequency in 2018 and 2021.

 For decision tree analysis process, please find our code in DT.ipynb.